 While the Doctor and Ian go out to investigate what is keeping the TARDIS from taking off again, Barbara ends up under the influence of a mysterious force that puts her into a zombie-like trance and controls her through the gold bracelet she was given by Nero in the previous story.
 As a result, Vicki is left alone inside the TARDIS.

 But she’s not safe there as a colony of giant ants (The Zarbi) have found it and have taken it to the control room of a giant living organism known as The Carsinome.

 Soon, the Doctor and Ian are also captured by the Zarbi and taken to the Carsinome where the disembodied voice of the evil Animus speaks to the Doctor through a headset that descends from the roof.

-While this is going on, Barbara is rescued from walking into a pool of acid by a gang of giant butterflies (The Menoptra) but soon both she and her insect friends are taken prisoner by the Zarbi and their Larvae Guns (half beetle/half gun) and taken to mysterious Crater of Needles.
-While there, they plan their escape and to take down the Animus once and for all.
+While this is going on, Barbara is rescued from walking into a pool of acid by a gang of giant butterflies (The Menoptra) but soon both she and her insect friends are taken prisoner by the Zarbi and their Larvae Guns (half beetle/half gun) and imprisoned in the mysterious Crater of Needles.
+While there, they plan to escape and to take down the Animus once and for all.

 Meanwhile, back at The Carsinome, the Animus has instructed the Doctor to find out about the Menoptra Invasion plans using the TARDIS’s astral map (in truth, Vortis belongs to the Menoptra but has been taken over by the Animus, who has sucked all the life out of the planet and turned the usually harmless Zarbi and Larvae into his soldiers through mind control).
 While he does this, Ian manages to escape to try and find Barbara.
 He teams up with a female Menoptra called Vrestin, but along the way they are attacked by Zarbi and forced down into an underground tunnel.